Forests Commission Victoria: 1980s

-MAFFS
+Modular Airborne Firefighting System

 The Forests Commission's dedicated core of aviation staff had accumulated considerable expertise at using and managing Victoria's expanding fleet of firefighting aircraft over many decades and once again led the innovation of new aerial firefighting techniques in Australia.
 During the summer of 1981–82 equipment was borrowed from the United States Forest Service for evaluation under operational conditions in Victoria.
 The equipment known as "Modular Airborne Firefighting System" (MAFFS) was trialed bombing bushfires with a slurry of chemical fire retardant in quantities up to 11000 L per drop.
 This was much greater than the volume possible with the smaller agricultural aircraft contracted to the Commission at the time.
 A C-130 Hercules was obtained from the Royal Australian Air Force for the trials.
 MAFFS was used effectively in the suppression of bushfires at Broadford, Bright and Orbost.
 It paved the way for modern Large Air Tankers (LAT's) that are now commonly used in Australia each summer.

 NSCA Bell 205's fitted with firebombing belly tanks hovering over Lake Catani, Mt Buffalo National Park – 1985.
 Source: Brian Rees.
 FCRPA* collection.

 While light helicopters like the Bell 206 Jet Ranger were used for reconnaissance, medium helicopters such as the Bell 204 (the civilian version of the military huey) were routinely used for crew and equipment transport.